Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Unknown**
-> If Wulfgar attacks an armor-based enemy but doesn't remove a piece of the armor, increase the damage of all champions in the formation by `$(not_buffed amount)%` until you change areas, stacking multiplicatively up to `$max_stacks times`.
+> If Wulfgar attacks an armor-based enemy but doesn't remove a piece of the armor, he increases the damage of all champions in the formation by `$(not_buffed amount)%` stacking multiplicatively up to `$max_stacks times`.
+Stacks reset on area change.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>